hwayne/learntla-v2/docs/beginner/pluscal.rst

 .. todo:: page

 To make sure that you're following properly, you can check that that you got the same number of states and distinct states I did.
-In my case, I got :ss:`duplicates_one_initial`; you should see that too.
+In my case, I got :ss:`duplicates_fixed_input`; you should see that too.

 Multiple Starting States
 -------------------------